 Enterprise application security refers to the protection of enterprise applications from external attacks, privilege abuse, and data theft.
-By implementing security across all applications, enterprises can achieve greater data security and protect applications from vulnerabilities.
+Enterprises can achieve greater data security and protect applications from vulnerabilities by implementing security across all applications.

 Enterprises face multiple issues regarding security as attackers evolve and become more versatile and sophisticated, thus increasing security compliance requirements.
-In order to address this issue, organizations must implement application security across any crucial enterprise applications that are susceptible to threats.
+To address this issue, organizations must implement application security across crucial enterprise applications susceptible to threats.

-Application vulnerability assessments should be performed every quarter on all applications, along with a baseline assessment, which consists of a small number of vulnerability tests.
-This is required to ensure that all applications receive a minimal level of assessment.
+Application vulnerability assessments should be performed every quarter on all applications, along with a baseline assessment consisting of a small number of vulnerability tests.
+This is required to ensure that all applications receive a minimal assessment.